UnknownJoe796/rock-kotlin/README.md

 ### Simplicity

-- The core of the language works in a simple, easy-to-understand manner
-- Everything in the language is represented in a single interface
+- There are only two constructs in the whole language: Functions and Function Calls.
+All concepts are represented as such.

 ### Transpiling and Interpretation

 - Easily transpiles to other programming languages
-- Transpiled output is human-readable
+- Transpiled output is human-readable, as the highest representation of an action is translated into code rather than a lower-level one
+- No boilerplate for translated code, as the transpiled output uses the libraries from the given language
 - User can add new languages as transpiling targets
 - Code can be interpreted for easy testing

 ### Extendability

-- Constructs (like *for*, *if*, and *class*) are user-creatable, meaning that the user can define new language constructs as needed.
+- Constructs (like *for*, *if*, and *class*) are just part of the standard library, meaning that the user can define new language constructs as needed.
 - If new constructs are defined in terms of other constructs, they will function correctly in all languages supporting those other constructs.

 ### Formatting